kitschpatrol/yanki/readme.md

 Areas of improvement before a 1.0.0 release:

 Possible features on the horizon:

+- [ ] Restore support for GitHub-flavored Markdown style autolinks.
+(Unfortunately they're currently in conflict with the WikiLink implementation.)

 - [ ] Sync and store Anki's review statistics to the Markdown file's frontmatter.